 “I definitely had a period after [Roxanne Roxanne] came out where I felt like living up to that pressure of ‘What’s going to be next?
 How do I top this?’”
 Adams says.
-“After a while I had to realise it’s just about doing what I’m meant to do and stepping into the spaces that I know that I’m supposed to be in.
+“After a while I had to realize it’s just about doing what I’m meant to do and stepping into the spaces that I know that I’m supposed to be in.
 I can’t focus on topping the last thing.”
 Adams is makeup-free, sitting in front of her Zoom screen on the floor, dressed casually in a red t-shirt, grey beanie and clear-rimmed glasses, and talking to her feels like hanging with an old friend.
 She’s taking the time to chat on her only day off from rehearsals for her Broadway debut in Skeleton Crew, a play about a family of auto factory workers facing an impending foreclosure, also starring Brandon J. Dirden and Phylicia Rashad.
 Adams may not be focused on “topping the last thing,” but looking from the outside of her meteoric rise, it feels like she’s on track to succeed.
 She is going from a Denzel Washington production to starring opposite Phylicia Rashad on Broadway, after all.
 But with Skeleton Crew, it wasn’t just the chance to work with Rashad that drew Adams to the project.

 “Skeleton Crew is based on four auto workers in Detroit, which is my hometown,” Adams lights up as soon as I mention her city.
 “I get to go back to my roots of theatre, but also tell the story of my people and my community.
 I’m really excited to do that.
 Everything I do, I do for [Detroit].
 Everything I do is with my city in mind, for my people.
 It’s for the little Black girls that look like me, that I hope will see me and know that they can do anything that they want to do.”

-Adams was born and raised in Detroit, the youngest of four, by a medical executive (mother) and mortgage consultant (dad).
+Adams was born and raised in Detroit, the youngest of four, by a medical executive (mom) and mortgage consultant (dad).
 Her parents have always been supportive.
 A few days before we speak, they threw Adams a small birthday dinner.
 She tells me what her dad said in his speech that night and it takes everything in me not to cry on the spot at the sweet story.
 “Me and [Chanté’s] mom met at a play,” she says, reenacting the speech as her father.
 “And she was born while I was producing a play.
 She was born in the middle of the run.
 So, I say that to say that she’s had no choice but to do what she does.
 It was destined for her.
 She’s supposed to be doing this.”
 That destiny is apparent in the talent radiating from every pore in Adams’ body during every frame and every scene she’s ever starred in, but it’s also playing out in real time as the roles and accolades roll in.

 “My parents have always seen the value in being an artist.
 And I’ve always been very grateful for that,” Adams says.
 You can tell she’s as proud of her mom and dad as they are of her.
 “They’ve been front row at every show.
 At every movie premiere.
 They don’t miss a thing.”